-Discussion of Environmental Evaluation Question 2.23-Mandatory Findings of Significance
+Discussion of Environmental Evaluation Question 2.23-Mandatory Findings of Significance a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
 The geotechnical investigation would occur in areas where sensitive resources are present; however, due to the limited and temporary scope of the investigation, the analysis indicates the investigation would not have the potential to substantially degrade the quality of the environment or to substantially reduce habitat or species populations to below self-sustaining levels.
 Based on this, a "Less Than Significant Impact" determination was made for this question.